phronmophobic/membrane.term/README.md

 I thought it would be fun.
 There's not much code.
 All of the ANSI parsing work is done by [asciinema/vt](https://github.com/asciinema/vt). `membrane.term` is just small UI on top.

-Some reasons to use membrane.term:
+Some reasons to use **membrane.term**:
-- If you needed to programmatically control, inspect, drive, or manipulate a terminal
+- If you need to programmatically control, inspect, drive, or manipulate a terminal
-- If you wanted to learn more about how terminal emulators work.
+- If you want to learn more about how terminal emulators work.
 - If you'd like to embed a terminal somewhere.
 There's not really a guide for embedding, but if you file an issue, I can provide some tips.

 ## Dependency